 Who is eligible?

-In order to benefit from the Public Authority Registry services, Consumers must already be signed up with the IHSS program.
+In order to benefit from the Public Authority Registry services, recipients must already be signed up with the IHSS program.
 If you are not already signed up with the IHSS program, please call the IHSS intake line at (510) 577-1800 to see if you are eligible and to request an application or go to IHSS Program Page for more information.

-It is your responsibility to call the Providers on this list to see who the best match may be.
+It is your responsibility to call the providers on this list to see who the best match may be.
 If, after the first list, you still have not been successful in finding the right match for you, the Registry can continue generating more lists based on your information until you have been successful in your search.

-If needed, the Registry Coordinators can send you valuable reference information on how best to manage your Provider(s) and refer you to more Consumer training opportunities.
+If needed, the Registry Specialists can send you valuable reference information on how best to manage your provider(s) and refer you to more Recipient training opportunities.

-Although the Registry staff is able to provide you assistance, you are the Provider’s employer, and you have the responsibility for hiring, training, supervising and – if need be – firing your Providers.
+Although the Registry staff is able to provide you assistance, you are the provider’s employer, and you have the responsibility for hiring, training, supervising and – if need be – firing your providers.